avgmensch/lime3ds/README.md

 - the Azahar project nor
 - Nintendo.

-For more information on the PKGBUILD's license see [LICENSE.txt](./LICENSE.txt)
+For more information on the PKGBUILD's license, see [LICENSE.txt](./LICENSE.txt)